0409 524 354

 - the type of cover.

-You may need to factor in the cost of freight, and any incidentals such as handling costs.
+You may need to factor in the cost of freight, and other incidentals such as handling costs.

 You can do it dirt cheap and get it photocopied, but the product will not look professional.
-You can go to a ‘bricks and mortar’ printers who will do a very good job, but won’t be able to it cheaply.
+You can go to a ‘bricks and mortar’ printer who will do a very good job but won’t be able to do it cheaply.

 My preferred method is to use ‘Print on Demand’ whereby the whole process is done online.

-Using an online service such as IngramSpark (my preferred printing service) will produce your order only when you want it.
+Using an online service such as IngramSpark (my preferred printing service) will produce your order just when you want it.
 Which means that you don’t need to order a large number.
-You can order 1, 20, 50 or hundreds.
+You can order 1, 7, 20, 50 or hundreds.
 They can be ordered when you want.